 Chocolate lovers celebrate!
 Just when you thought you’d tasted every flavor of chocolate under the sun, another comes along and astounds your taste buds.
 There is something new in the air, and it’s a little red and a tad bit fruity – ruby chocolate!

 Sometimes referred to as “millennials chocolate” due to its pink hue, this is a relatively new flavor.
 Some call it the fourth type of chocolate alongside white, milk, and dark.
-Trendy and different, it can’t be classified as bitter or milky but rather having a tart and fruity taste to it.
+Trendy and different, it can’t be classified as bitter or milky but rather has a tart and fruity taste to it.

 Intrigued yet?
 Let’s dive into the wondrous world of ruby chocolate, exploring what exactly it is and how you can enjoy it.